Faith-Holden/text-server/README.md

 # text-server
 My solution for Chapter 11 Exercise 3 of “Introduction to Programming Using Java”.

-Note: This server works with the server-client program.
+Note: This server works with the text-client program.

 Problem Description:
 For this exercise, you will write a network server program.
 The program is a simple file